unbill/slate/source/includes/_introduction.md

 ## Gaining Access

-To gain access to the Unbill API, please email [hello@unbill.us](mailto:hello@unbill.us).
+To gain access to the Unbill API, please [fill out this form](https://unbill.typeform.com/to/oEBbt1).
 After our review process is complete, you'll be provided with an `unbillKey` which you can use for your requests.